 - 4.8 The Harborough Local Plan identifies Fleckney as a settlement suitable for infill development.
 This refers to the development of vacant and under-developed land within the main built-up areas of the village. - 4.9 Limits to Development for Fleckney have been used to guide development for many years.
 To clarify where development would be acceptable, our Neighbourhood Plan defines updated Limits to Development which take account of the character of the village, recent and proposed developments.
-Outside the Fleckney Limits to Development, new build residential development will not normally be permitted.
+Outside the Fleckney Limits to Development, new build residential development will not normally be permitted unless it accords with the circumstances specified in planning policy.